boko91/docsync/README.md

 1. Creating and diagramming maps of compiled docs that refer to single-source modules
 1. Feeding continued optimizations into the publishing tool

-Also consider how to auto-generate reference API docs in the form of a fillable inventory of parts.
+Also consider how to auto-generate templated API definition files as a fillable inventory form.